 The main goal of the assignment is to demonstrate the ability to design a more complex hierarchy of classes with inheritance and virtual functions, including the work with final and abstract classes, purely virtual methods, constructors, and destructors.
 Another main goal is to work with dynamic allocation for individually allocated objects with a non-trivial life cycle.
-It is also about working with pointers, using an enumeration class, or applying the general idea of a wrapper class to encapsulate other structures in order to offer a more friendly interface and conceal internal, technical, and other implementation details.
+It is also about working with pointers, enumeration classes, or applying the general idea of a wrapper class to encapsulate other structures in order to offer a more friendly interface and conceal internal, technical, and other implementation details.

 Again, the usual requirements for our assignments are expected to be adhered to.
 As for specific requirements, we can hard-wire all our operations, their operators, and precedence in the code, even in multiple places.
 This is because our code is tied only to our arithmetic expressions, and so will not be directly applicable to other situations (types of expressions) anyway.
-However, we still need to define constants for the operator, parenthesis, and space symbols using global named constants.
-This also applies to the constants of individual precedence levels, if we potentially decide to use them and not compare the operators directly.
+However, we still need to define constants for the operator, parentheses, and space symbols using global named constants.
+This also applies to constants (or even better values of some other enumeration class) of individual precedence levels, if we potentially decide to use them.
+Such an approach is actually recommended.
+Just make sure that number nodes do not have any precedence, since it is only relevant regarding operations.